emissary-ingress/emissary/about/microservices-api-gateways.md

 ## Self-Service Publishing

-A service team needs to be able to publish a new service to customers without requiring an operations team ("self-service").
-While a traditional API gateway may provide a simple mechanism (e.g., REST API) for publishing a new service, in practice, the usage is limited to operations.
-The primary reason for limiting publication to operations teams is to provide an additional (human) safety mechanism: an errant API call could have potentially disastrous effects on production. microservices API gateways utilize mechanisms that enable service teams to easily *and* safely publish new services.
-One example approach is to attach the routing metadata directly to service objects, which eliminate the possibility that a service team will inadvertently affect another service.
+A team needs to be able to publish a new service to customers without requiring an operations or API management team.
+This ability to self-service for deployment and publication enables the team to keep the feature release velocity high.
+While a traditional enterprise API gateway may provide a simple mechanism (e.g., REST API) for publishing a new service, in practice, the usage is often limited to the use of a dedicated team that is responsible for the gateway.
+The primary reason for limiting publication to a single team is to provide an additional (human) safety mechanism: an errant API call could have potentially disastrous effects on production.

+Microservices API gateways utilize mechanisms that enable service teams to easily *and* safely publish new services, with the inherent understanding that the producing team are responsible for their service, and will fix an issue if one occurs.
+A microservices gateway provides configurable monitoring for issue detection, and provides hooks for debugging, such as inspecting traffic or traffic shifting/duplication.

 ## Monitoring & Rate Limiting

 A common business model for APIs is metering, where a consumer is charged different fees depending on API usage.
-Traditional API gateways excel in this use case: they provide functionality for monitoring per-client usage of an API, and the ability to limit usage when the client exceeds their quota.
+Traditional enterprise API gateways excel in this use case: they provide functionality for monitoring per-client usage of an API, and the ability to limit usage when the client exceeds their quota.

-A microservice also requires monitoring and rate limiting, but for different reasons.
+A microservice gateway also requires monitoring and rate limiting, but for different reasons.
 Monitoring user-visible metrics such as throughput, latency, and availability are important to insure that new updates don't impact the end user.
 Robust end user metrics are critical to allowing rapid, incremental updates.
 Rate limiting is used to improve the overall resilience of a service.
 When a service is not responding as expected, an API gateway can throttle incoming requests to allow a service to recover and prevent a cascade failure.

 ## Testing and Updates

 A microservices application has multiple services, each of which is being independently updated.
-Synthetic testing of a moving target is necessary but not sufficient for microservices.
-Canary testing, where a small percentage of traffic is routed to a new service version, is an important tool to help test an update.
+Automated pre-production testing of a moving target is necessary but not sufficient for microservices.
+Canary testing, where a small percentage of production traffic is routed to a new service version, is an important tool to help test an update.
 By limiting a new service version to a small percentage of users, the impact of a service failure is limited.

-In a traditional API gateway, routing is used to manage changing API versions.
-Microservices API gateways integrate canary routing directly into the routing rules so that service teams can quickly and safely rollout new versions of their service.
+In a traditional enterprise API gateway, routing is used to isolate or compose/aggregate changing API versions.
+Automated pre-production testing and manual post-production verification and exploration is required.

 # Summary

-Traditional API gateways are designed to solve the challenges of API management.
+Traditional enterprise API gateways are designed to solve the challenges of API management.
 While they may appear to solve some of the challenges of adopting microservices, the reality is that a microservices workflow creates a different set of requirements.
 Integrating a microservices API gateway into your development workflow empowers service teams to self-publish, monitor, and update their service, quickly and safely.
-This will enable your organization to ship software faster than ever before.
+This will enable your organization to ship software more rapidly, and with more reliability than ever before.

+For further reading on how an API Gateway can accelerate continuous delivery, read [this blog post](https://blog.getambassador.io/continuous-delivery-how-can-an-api-gateway-help-or-hinder-1ff15224ec4d).